cltl/OntoTagger/README.md

 3. Tag verbs in a KAF file with SemLink types

-Class:  eu.kyotoproject.main.KafEventTagger
+Class:  eu.kyotoproject.main.KafPredicateMatrixTagger

 Usage:
 parameters:
---kaf-file              <path to the kaf file>
+--kaf-file or --naf-file <path to the n/kaf file>
 --pos                    [optional] <part-of-speech of the term to be considered should start with the value of pos>
 --predicate-matrix       <path to a text file with predicate-matrix>
 --version                [optional] <version label of the predicate-matrix>
+--key                    [optional] <prefix for the column from the predicate-matrix that holds the synset identifier --ili                    [optional] <if present, only ili-records are matched with the senses in the term layer>
+--format                 <values "naf" or "kaf": indicate the format of the output>
+--mappings               [optional] <string with the prefixes of the coolumns that should be added, each prefix separated by ";", e.g. "fn;mcr;vn">
+--grammatical-words      [optional] <file with stop words that should not be tagged>

 Output: